certainty/braces/README.md

 ### Questions
 * let/let*/letrec currently expand to the corresponding lambda expressions.
 Should it not do that and instead I handle those as special cases in the VM.
 Would that yield benefits other than being easier to trace and potentially better error reporting?

+### Optimisations
+Once I have the language in a place where it's correct, I can look at more optmisations.
+I'm still learning rust and some things I simply didn't know when I started.

+- [ ] make use of COW when dealing with constants
+- [ ] make sure that references are used correctly to minimise cloning